SAP-samples/acl2019-commonsense/README.md

 # acl2019-commonsense-reasoning
 Source code for the paper "Attention Is (not) All You Need for Commonsense Reasoning" published at ACL 2019.
+It features a simple re-implementation of BERT (Bidirectional Encoder Representations from Transformers) for commonsense reasoning.
+To this end, it employs attentions produced by BERT for utilization of tasks such as the Pronoun Disambiguation Problem and Winograd Schema Challenge.